vanvalenlab/cellSAM/docs/tutorial.md

 ## Finding all cells using CellSAM

-First, let's see how one can directly use {ref}`cellsam_pipeline` to predict all the masks in a cell.
+First, let's see how one can directly use {func}`~cellSAM.cellsam_pipeline.cellsam_pipeline` to predict all the masks in an image.
 We'll load a sample image and pass it through the inference pipeline.
 When bounding boxes aren't provided, the `CellFinder` module automatically finds bounding boxes for all the cells.